Unforgettable places in the history of Genesis & Co., through audio, video, documents and much more.

 another room.
 The four of us improvise, he writes down his ideas for the lyrics, and I record everything with my trusty Nakamichi cassette recorder.

-We write some fantastic music (In the Cage, Riding the Scree, tons of good stuff) and a lot of it comes out as long as Peter is in another room, pounding on the piano, writing the lyrics.»
+We write some great music (In the Cage, Riding the Scree, tons of good stuff) and a lot of it comes out while Peter is in another room, stepping on the piano, writing the lyrics.»

 Not long after the band took office in Headley Grange, Gabriel receives a phone call from director William Friedkin, interested in securing Peter's involvement as a writer in his new film project.
 Friedkin back then had hits like "The French Connection" and "The Exorcist".
 The offer is therefore tempting and flattering for Gabriel, who had struck the director with his visionary mind.